crackcomm/ocaml-boxroot/README.md

 ---
 API: generational
 time: 2.14s
----
 ```

-We see that global roots add a large overhead, which is reduced by
-using generational global roots.
-Boxroots outperform generational
-global roots, and are competitive with the reference implementations
-that do not use roots (ocaml and gc).

-Since the boxroot is directly inside a gc-allocated value, our
-benchmarks leave few opportunities for the version using boxroots
-outperforming the versions without roots.
-The repeatable
-outperformance of non-roots versions by the boxroot version in the
-second case could be explained by the greater cache locality during
-scanning.

-The `globroot` benchmark tests the case where there are few
-concurrently-live roots and little root creation and modification
-between two collections.
-In this benchmark, there are about 67000
+In this benchmark, there are about 67000 minor collections and
-minor collections and 40000 major collections.
-Skiplist-based
+40000 major collections.
+Skiplist-based implementations
-implementations perform well, whereas boxroot is the slowest.
+perform well, whereas boxroot is the slowest. `boxroot` has
-`boxroot` has to scan a complete memory pool at every minor collection
+to scan a complete memory pool at every minor collection even
-even if there are only a few young roots, for a pool size currently
+if there are only a few young roots, for a pool size currently
 chosen large (16KB).
-In this benchmark, the constant overhead is about
+In this benchmark, the constant overhead
-10µs per minor collection.
+is about 10µs per minor collection.

 ## Implementation